polywrap/documentation/docs/demos/simplestorage-eth.md

 ## **dApp Overview**

-🏁 To begin, visit our SimpleStorage dApp that's deployed n the link below.
+🏁 To begin, visit our SimpleStorage dApp that's deployed at the link below.
 Be sure to set your MetaMask's network to Rinkeby.<br/>

 👉 [**SimpleStorage Demo Website**](https://demo.simplestorage.web3api.dev)